thiago-jvds/thiago-jvds/README.md

 Got interested?
 Here are some projects you will find there :)

-- Wikipedia Page Rank with Markov Chain algorithm
+- :globe_with_meridians: Wikipedia Page Rank with Markov Chain algorithm
-- Image Processing with custom filters
+- :bridge_at_night: Image Processing with custom filters
-- LISP Interpreter
+- :computer: LISP Interpreter
-- A-star path finding algorithm
+- 🗺️ A-star path finding algorithm
-- Spam Fitering with Naïve-Bayes
+- :no_entry_sign: Spam Fitering with Naïve-Bayes
-- Movie Recommender
+- :movie_camera: Movie Recommender
-- Revenue Management Problem
+- :money_bag: Revenue Management Problem
 - :construction_worker: and many more, as I add them
 </p>